JJIF - MANAGEMENT OF CONCUSSIONS AND OTHER HEAD INJURIES

 STUDENT AND PARENT INFORMATION:

-Annually, at the beginning of the year, all parents of K-12 students will be provided with information regarding:
+Annually, at the beginning of the year, all parents/guardians of K-12 students who will be participating in school-sponsored athletic activities will be provided with information regarding:

 - The risk of concussion and other head injuries and the dangers associated with continuing to participate when a concussion or other head injury is suspected.